stjohn96/siri-gpt/README.md

     2. Press F12 to open console.
     3. Go to Application > Cookies.
     4. Copy the session token value in `__Secure-next-auth.session-token`.
 5. Run `docker compose up` to start the project.
-This will build the necessary Docker images and start the containers.
+This will build the necessary Docker images and start the container.
-6. Once the containers are running, the API will be exposed on 0.0.0.0:5001.
+6. Once the container is running, the API will be exposed on 0.0.0.0:5001.

 ## Configuring Siri/Shortcuts to Use the API